wp-plugins/resume-submissions-job-postings/readme.txt

 4. Send User 'Thank You' Email
 5. Widget to Show Job Postings
 6. Give User Ability to Use TinyMCE on the Cover Letter and the Resume fields
+7. Lets Admin choose what is shown and required

 == Installation ==

-1. Upload the folder `resume-submission` to the `/wp-content/plugins/` directory
+1. Upload the folder `resume-submissions-job-postings` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Place the shortcodes `[resumeForm]` and `[jobPostings]` in their respected pages